wirardicode/Nodejs-fundamental/latihanNode/README.md

 proses.js
 --
 This file contain a code to create server host and port, that help us to make some server

+# Run code

+You can run the code for now, because you already install npm modul, follow this step for run the code

+Run code in root direct
+--
+copy and paste this terminal command:

+node [file_name]

+Step 2
+--
+copy and paste this terminal command: cd [direct_name]<br>
+node [file_name]